-The BSMITS Degree Advancement Option (DAO) is offered through the University of Nebraska Medical Center (UNMC) campus and provides working radiation sciences professionals the opportunity to earn an advanced degree while continuing to work in their professions.
+The BSMITS Degree Advancement Option (DAO) is offered through the University of Nebraska Medical Center (UNMC) campus and provides working medical imaging and therapeutic science professionals the opportunity to earn an advanced degree while continuing to work in their professions.

 A minimum of 20 semester hours of coursework from UNMC must be completed to qualify for degree completion.
 Students must be awarded a minimum of 120 total semester hours of college credit to be eligible to graduate from UNMC; therefore, additional coursework may be required.
 Students are allowed up to five years to complete the degree advancement option; however, it is possible to complete the program in three semesters.